vipulnaik/diet-exercise-health/notes/2024-activity-tracker.md

 In the afternoon (around 4 PM) I made a trip to a small toiletries store nearby to buy a few toiletries.

+## Sunday February 25

+In the morning and early afternoon, I made a trip, along with my parents, to meet relatives and then to the mall.